moraneus/RV-with-Allens-interval/README.md

 # Details:
-It's just a basic program who gets as input, during execution, interval starting/ending.
+It's just a basic program who gets as input, during execution, new facts of interval starting or ending.

 I used SWI-Prolog interpreter (Downloaded from: https://www.swi-prolog.org).